mckinnondave/udemy/data-structures-and-algorithms/23_stacksAndQueues2.md

 ## QUEUES

-- Can be built through arrays or linked lists
+- Can be built through linked lists

 - Never want to build with an array because once you remove the first element, you then have to shift every other element - O(n) operation time.
 - Using linked list and removing the first element just removes the pointer and the head - O(1) operation time